ilg-physics-ucsb/physics3l-manual/Lab4Week1-Resonance/Lab4Week1-Resonance.md

 ![Amplitude Plot](imgs/AmplitudePlot.png)
 :::

-Figure 4 shows is a sketch of volume as a function of tube length for the fundamental in an open-open pipe.
+Figure 4 shows is a sketch of sound intensity as a function of tube length for the fundamental in an open-open pipe.
+This is an **example** plot of an adjust, around 1 meter, pipe, with a frequency of 171.5 Hz playing.
 Notice there is a background volume of the speaker playing, but as the length of the pipe nears the length of 1 m the volume increases dramatically.

 The simulation below will allow you to experiment with this.